Chipotle's comparable restaurant sales growth beats

-(Reuters) - Chipotle Mexican Grill Inc (CMG.N) reported higher-than-expected quarterly comparable store sales growth on Tuesday, boosted by the addition of healthier meals to its menu and expanded delivery options.
+Oct 22 (Reuters) - Chipotle Mexican Grill Inc reported higher-than-expected quarterly comparable store sales growth on Tuesday, boosted by the addition of healthier meals to its menu and expanded delivery options.

 Sales at restaurants open for at least 13 months rose 11% in the third quarter ended Sept.
 30, beating analysts’ estimate of 9.27%, according to IBES data from Refinitiv.